Registration and Academic Status

 A full-time undergraduate student is defined as one who is registered for 12 semester hours during a fall or spring semester or 8 hours in a summer semester.
 Full-time enrollment for federal financial aid is always defined as 12 semester hours, including the summer term.
 A Q grade or W grade does not count toward the certification of enrollment status.
 Only hours for which a student is currently enrolled at Texas A&M University can be used toward certification of enrollment.*

-* - Students participating in the Blinn TEAM program or the TAMU Engineering Academy at Blinn program may have unique enrollment certification specifications based on the program agreements.
+* - Students participating in the Blinn TEAM program or the TAMU Engineering Academy at Blinn Bryan program may have unique enrollment certification specifications based on the program agreements.
 Enrollment status for students in these programs is reported to the National Student Clearinghouse by Texas A&M University and includes enrolled hours from both institutions.
 Students can obtain enrollment verification which will reflect this enrollment status from the National Student Clearinghouse through Howdy.
 Students alternatively requesting enrollment verification directly from the Texas A&M University Registrar’s Office on TAMU letterhead are provided enrollment verification of Texas A&M University enrolled hours ONLY.
 Students may also consider obtaining a verification of their enrollment from Blinn College that will reflect their Blinn enrollment.

 Undergraduates Registering for Graduate Courses

-A senior undergraduate student with a cumulative grade point average of at least 3.0 or approval of his/her academic dean, is eligible to enroll in a graduate course and reserve it for graduate credit by filing a petition obtained from the student’s undergraduate college and approved by the course instructor, the student’s major department head, the dean of the college offering the course, and the dean of the student’s undergraduate college.
+A senior undergraduate student with a cumulative grade point average of at least 3.0 or approval of their academic dean, is eligible to enroll in a graduate course and reserve it for graduate credit by filing a petition obtained from the student’s undergraduate college and approved by the course instructor, the student’s major department head, the dean of the college offering the course, and the dean of the student’s undergraduate college.

-An academically superior undergraduate student with a cumulative grade point average of at least 3.25 or approval of his/her academic dean, is eligible to apply graduate credit hours toward his/her undergraduate degree program by filing a petition obtained from the student’s undergraduate college and approved by the course instructor, the student’s major department head, the dean of the college offering the course, and the dean of the student’s undergraduate college.
+An academically superior undergraduate student with a cumulative grade point average of at least 3.25 or approval of their academic dean, is eligible to apply graduate credit hours toward their undergraduate degree program by filing a petition obtained from the student’s undergraduate college and approved by the course instructor, the student’s major department head, the dean of the college offering the course, and the dean of the student’s undergraduate college.
 Graduate credit hours used to meet the requirements for a baccalaureate degree may not be used to meet the requirements for a graduate degree.

 Students who are military veterans should note that to receive full VA benefits they must be registered for enough hours to be considered full-time for their degree during each term they are seeking benefits.
 This number may differ between degrees and during the summer semester.
 For hour requirements, please visit .